/

 • Easy content updates so training stays accurate as products and policies change.

-The goal: turn training from an admin checkbox into a small habit that drives real behaviour change.
+The aim is to turn training from an admin checkbox into a small habit that actually changes how people work.

 How onboarding actually lands